Jerez-M/University-of-zimbabwe-backend/uz_backend_api/README.md

 # UZ Recruitment Portal Backend API

-This is the backend api for goal international database system
+This is the backend api for University of Zimbabwe Recruitment

 ### Follow the instructions below to run the project.